Waikato Management School Business Advisory Board

 Changes in the board membership are important to bring new insights and experiences to discussions of the School’s challenges and opportunities in the dynamic global economic environment.

-Please contact the Dean if you would like more information about the Business Advisory Board.
+Please contact the Pro Vice-Chancellor - Management if you would like more information about the Business Advisory Board.

 Current board members